klozn/10-javascript/50-web-development/20-javascript/20-typescript-codelabs/codelab02/README.md

 You should see the following result in the console / cmd / terminal:
 ```
-My starhip's name is: Falcon
+My starship's name is: Falcon
 ```

 ## Executing code from inside HTML